Our customer reviews

 TSH

-TSH (Thyroid-stimulating hormone) is produced in the pituitary gland and regulates the activity of the thyroid gland.
+TSH (Thyroid-stimulating hormone) is produced in the pituitary gland and controls the activity of the thyroid gland.
 It stimulates the thyroid to produce the hormones T3 and T4, which influence metabolism and many body functions.

 High TSH levels usually indicate an underactive thyroid, as the body tries to boost hormone production.
 Low TSH levels, on the other hand, suggest an overactive thyroid.